CrazyWillBear/blogman/README.md

 serve as searchable categories within your blog.

 You can add tags to your post by using the form `{tag_1}...{tag_n}` at the top of your Markdown file.
-There should be no spaces between your tags and they should all be on one line, the top line of the Markdown file.
+There should be no spaces between your tags and they should all be on the top line of the Markdown file.

 ### Pinning